testmailtt/webhook.site/docs/cli.md

 The request method, headers and any additional path or query string parameters added to the Webhook.site URL is forwarded on to the target.
 For example, if the target URL is `https://example.com`, sending a POST request to `https://webhook.site/c33f3c3e-6018-4634-b406-65338edee460/example?query=value`, the target URL will also receive a POST request on `https://example.com/example?query=value`.

+#### Accessing localhost/127.0.0.1

+Note that per default, the host machine running the Docker command won't be available as `localhost` or `127.0.0.1` inside the Docker container, as the container has its own network space.
+This will cause errors like `FetchError: request to http://127.0.0.1:8080/ failed, reason: connect ECONNREFUSED 127.0.0.1:8080`.

+If you wish to forward requests to the host machine, you either use host-mode networking (with the `--network=host` option to the `docker run` command), or use your host machine's LAN IP (usually in the ranges 10.x.x.x, 192.168.x.x or 172.16.x.x.)
+For more information, please see this [Stackoverflow thread](https://stackoverflow.com/questions/30109037/how-can-i-forward-localhost-port-on-my-container-to-localhost-on-my-host).

+#### Example command

 ```shell
 docker run webhooksite/cli -- index.js forward \
   --token=1e25c1cb-e4d4-4399-a267-cd2cf1a6c864 \